 Provide Romantic Relationship Training to Office Managers in Your Dental Practice

-Once you've updated (and distributed) your employee handbook, provide romantic relationship training to office managers so they can support dental employees.
+Once you've updated (and distributed) your employee handbook, provide romantic relationship training to HR leaders and office managers so they can support dental employees.
 When tensions grow after a relationship in the office breaks down, this support should include conflict resolution.

 Office managers should know how to:

-An office manager, however, should never get emotionally involved when a relationship in your practice breaks down.
+An office manager, however, should never get emotionally involved in an office romantic relationship.

-Whatever you decide, be clear.
-Make sure all employees in your dental practice are aware of your HR policies.
+Whatever policies you decide for office romance, be clear and upfront.
+Ensure all dental practice employees are aware of your company policy on office relationships.
 (The best way to do this is to include them in a customized employee manual.)
 You should also treat all policy violations in the same fashion and address any harassment or discrimination claims immediately.